Kampong Sungai Teraban: Water

 Boat owners in the area will be able to park their vessels at a jetty that has been refurbished after Brunei Shell Petroleum (BSP) gave it back to the neighborhood.
 The Sungai Teraban jetty currently has steel railings from the ground out to the ocean, a metal platform for small boats to dock on, and a ramp going up to its walkway.
 The more than 20-year-old jetty is immediately close to the former Sungai Teraban ferry point, where vehicles from Kuala Belait were once conveyed prior to the construction of the Rasau Toll Bridge.

 Infrastructures

 The first piped water supply was installed in the village in 1963.
 Previously, the water supply was obtained through rainwater.

+The village created the nation's first microwave radio telephone service in 1977.
+Dato Abdullah Mohammed Jaafar, the district officer, used it for the first time to call the State Secretariat in Bandar Seri Begawan on 18 July 1979.
+According to telecom officials, the installation process took around three weeks and cost B$200,000.

 The village has a petrol station; the Kampong Sungai Teraban Farmers Cooporative's Petrol Station was opened in 2002.

 There is a government plan to develop the village into a border town and free trade area in 2006.

 Despite having access to a number of basic amenities, the village nevertheless has issues, such as inadequate street lighting, particularly near the mosque, and some lights that are not functioning.
 Similar to this, numerous roads have been broken, making it easy for villagers' homes and roadways to flood during the rainy season.